 Warrior has taken the QRE lineup to new heights with this years newest model – The Fantom QRE.
-Weighing in at a feather light 360 grams (lightest stick currently available) this stick is a true technological marvel.
-Using Warriors patented 25k flat weave carbon to create strength while remaining super light, the Fantom QRE also has a super low and explosive kick point to help you get shots off faster than ever before
+Weighing in at a feather light 360 grams (lightest hockey stick currently available) this stick is a true technological marvel.
+Using Warriors patented 25k flat weave carbon to create strength while remaining super light, the Fantom QRE also has a super low and explosive kick point to help you get shots off faster than ever before!

 Research And Findings

 - The Best Senior Hockey Sticks

 - 1. Warrior Alpha QRE - The Best Overall One-Piece Hockey Stick

 - 2. Bauer Vapor Flylite - The Best Bauer Hockey Stick

 - 3. Sherwood Rekker M90 - The Best Budget Friendly Hockey Stick

 - 4. Bauer Supreme ADV - The Best Hockey Stick For Slapshots